d-veerababu/1d-helmholtz-pinn-solver/README.md

 In this repository, the code associated with the Uniform Duct, which is ideal for researchers, students, and practitioners in acoustics, computational physics and scientific machine learning, is provided.

+Comments are available at the respective sections inside the code and are self-explanatory.

 ## How to run the code
+1) Open the folder 'Uniform_duct'
+2) Open the file 'main.m' in the MATLAB editor and run

+Make sure that all the supporting files and 'main.m' file contained in the same folder.

+## Prerequisites
+The following tools boxes are required to run the code in MATLAB environment
+1) Optimization Toolbox
+2) Deep Learning Toolbox
+3) Statistics and Machine Learning Toolbox